 The tracking mode is one of the options when creating and editing Tasks.
-It controls how and when a task's progress status indicators are displayed.
-Workfront displays progress status flags when certain controls are established.
+It controls how and when the Progress Status indicators of a task are displayed.
+Workfront displays Progress Status flags when certain controls are established.

 To set the tracking mode: